spadin/menulator/README.md

 # menulator

-menulator takes a menu and calculates every combination of menu items banner possible given a target price.
+menulator takes a menu and calculates every combination of menu items possible given a target price.

 ## Usage: